ccifuentesr/cif21-multiplicity/README.md

 **Notes:**
 - Uncertainties in *Gaia* DR2 photometry are computed from the associated bolometric flux and its error.
 - In the description, 'B' (not *B*) should be read 'the closest component in multiple systems'.

 ---

-## Charts

-The file `cif21.charts.pdf` is a 22-page pdf document that displays the 22 systems investigated in this work.
-Each page contains a single system, with the following information:

-- WDS name and discover(s) code(s), if the system is known, or 'New', if the system is reported for the first time in this work.
-- Common name of the resolved components.
-- Finding chart with a visual representation of the proper motion of each resolved component.
-- Description of the system by pairs, including a quantitative analysis of physical connection, based on the criteria described above.
-- Astro-photometric description of the resolved components.
-- Brief one-paragraph description of the system.

-As a visual aid, values that comply with the criteria for physical binding (see section [Parameters](#parameters)) and good astrometric quality data (i.e. RUWE < 1.4), are displayed in green.
-In case of poor or not complying, they are displayed in orange or red, respectively.

----